loe2run/ChildToNPC/README.md

 ## How to use

 The main purposes of Child To NPC is to make Content Patcher packs possible, so I recommend you look over the links below for instructions on how to make Content Patcher packs editing NPCs.
+There's an example Content Patcher pack to download on the Nexus page which shows you simple examples for how to create new child NPCs.
 (I'd also recommend looking over some of the Custom NPC mods that are already out there.)

 The Readme for Content Patcher, which explains how to make Content Patcher packs: https://github.com/Pathoschild/StardewMods/blob/9c5d557b9591721ea34dd162da25e21c19b22ba0/ContentPatcher/README.md